 Senior Executive Vice President and Chief Operating Officer

-David J. Tesmer, M.P.A.
+David J. Tesmer

 Chief Community and Public Policy Officer

-David J. Tesmer, M.P.A., is the chief community and public policy officer for Texas Health Resources.
-Since joining the organization in 1995, he has been responsible for providing strategic direction and management in the areas of public policy, stakeholder relations, faith and spirituality integration, community health improvement and North Texas Healthy Communities (Blue Zones Project Fort WorthTM).
+David Tesmer, M.P.A., serves as chief community and public policy officer for Texas Health Resources.
+His more than 35 years of experience in public policy and community affairs help him effectively lead Texas Health’s strategic direction in public policy and advocacy, stakeholder relations, faith and spirituality integration, community health improvement, community impact and North Texas Healthy Communities, including Blue Zones Project™ Fort Worth.

 Kenneth J. Kramer

 Executive Vice President and General Counsel

 Kenneth Kramer, J.D., is the executive vice president and general counsel for Texas Health Resources.
 During his 30-year tenure with the system, Kramer has overseen its legal services and those of its many provider entities.

 Prior to joining Texas Health in 1993, Kramer was senior division legal counsel for Charter Medical Corporation in Macon, Georgia and held the positions of director of medical law and deputy staff judge advocate for the U.S. Air Force.
 He retired as a judge advocate (lieutenant colonel) with the Air Force Reserve in 2003.